-From one ‘Jeopardy!’ champ to another: Seattle’s Ken Jennings weighs in on James Holzhauer
+Q&A: Seattle’s own Ken Jennings weighs in on fellow ‘Jeopardy!’ champ James Holzhauer

 Monday evening, just as I filed a column about former “Jeopardy!” champion James Holzhauer, I noticed an email from another “Jeopardy!” legend: Seattle’s own Ken Jennings.

-I had reached out to Ken back in mid-April, just as Holzhauer was rising to fame, hoping get his thoughts on the man that would redefine everything we thought we knew about the game.
+I had reached out to Ken back in mid-April, just as Holzhauer was rising to fame, hoping to get his thoughts on the man that would redefine everything we thought we knew about the game.
 Turns out, myriad other outlets had the same idea, and I got lost in Jennings’ shuffle.

 But when Holzhauer’s 32-game winning streak came to an end on Monday — leaving him less than $60,000 short of the $2,520,700 Jennings amassed over 74 games — Ken reached out.
 And though it didn’t really fit in with the column I had already written, there was no way I was going to pass up chatting with the original “Jeopardy!” phenom.
 Here’s a transcript of our conversation.